tfaramar/api3/notes.md

 //Request/Response Cycle

-Client makes a request to server.
-Server produces a response and sends it to the client.
+1. Client makes a request to server.
+2. Server produces a response and sends it to the client.

+//Middleware

+-can see the request and do something with the information from the request -can stop the request and produce a response
+-can do nothing
+-can do the same (all the above) with the response object -***can modify the request or response objects***

+Three types:
+-built-in: no need to npm/yarn install
+-third party: need to npm/yarn install
+-custom: we build it ourselves

+Can be used:
+-globally with server.use()
+-locally at a request handler